BPJandree/GOSTlibs/TUTORIAL.md

 ```

 This function will "Jitter" the GPS locations of a household survey, and move them randomly within an administrative boundary.
-This is done to preserve anonimity, and it is similar to how AirBnb and Cragslist place the locations of a sublet on the map to provide only an approximate location without revealing someones true location.
+This is done to preserve anonymity, and it is similar to how Airbnb and Craigslist place the locations of a sublet on the map to provide only an approximate location without revealing someones true location.

 ## Documenting your code